NickTheDowser/NickTheDowser/README.md

-* 👋 Hi, I’m Nicolas Loïc Pierre DESENY, aka @NickTheDowser
+* 👋 Hi, I’m Nicolas DESENY, aka @NickTheDowser

 Born on May 11, 1983, I'm a software engineer and CEO of Aspermind Studio.
 My background is rich and varied, touching on software development, the cultural scene and technological innovations.
 I'm an amateur guitarist, a psychologist in my spare time, and absolutely deplorable at trading...
 In short, I'm a resolutely non-standard individual.